HamdiUT/bitaxe-conky-widget/README.md

 # Bitaxe Conky Widget

-A minimal and clean **Conky widget** for the **Bitaxe Gamma or NerdQaxe miner** (compatible with all miners using AxeOS).
+A minimal and clean **Conky widget** for the **Bitaxe Gamma or NerdQaxe miner** (compatible with all miners using AxeOS version 2.10.1 and earlier ).
 It displays key mining statistics in a readable table format on your Linux desktop.

 ## Features